unixpickle/graphalicious/docs/ContentView/ContentView.md

 It would be silly for an off-screen *ContentView* to perform animations.
 Therefore, it is possible to tell a *ContentView* whether or not it should show animations.

 The *ContentView* is responsible for managing *ChunkView*s.
 For instance, it is responsible for passing pointer events from its parent *View* to its child *ChunkView*.
-In addition, it must add the current *ChunkView*'s *Harmonizer* to its root harmonizer so that it responds to the *ChunkView*'s redraw requests.
+In addition, it must add the current *ChunkView*'s *Harmonizer* to its root harmonizer so that the *ContentView* responds to the *ChunkView*'s redraw requests.

 # Methods